khumbon/road-to-wealth/README.md

 - [ ] Hide download content with See more/See less button
 - [ ] Mobile first by using is Desktop Variable
 - [x] Upgrade to NextJS 13
-- [ ] Add articles and about to Homepage
+- [ ] Add blog and about to Homepage
 - [ ] Playwright or Cypress integration tests
 - [ ] Jest unit tests
 - [ ] Image in about page